microsoft/onnxruntime/docs/ORTModule_Convergence_Notes.md

 +	sub_manager = SubscriberManager()
 +	sub_manager.subscribe(model, [StatisticsSubscriber("pt_out", override_output_dir=True)])
 ```
-Run training script to the steps that triggered the divergence.
+Run training script to the steps that trigger the divergence.
 A folder named `pt_out` is created in the current working directory.
 For each step, there is a folder containing summaries for every activation tensor.
 Add a few lines of code:
 ```diff
 	model = ORTModule(model)